 Unfortunately, I could only enjoy the crystal clear water from the shore.
 But the Mornington Peninsula is reputed for its marine life.

 Port Philip Bay is famous for hosting many weedy sea dragons.
-But be prepared as they are expert in camouflage!
+But be prepared as they are experts in camouflage!
 If you are confident in your abilities to spot marine life, you can go by yourself.
+We could see a few sea dragons when scuba diving in Sydney without the help of a guide.
 Otherwise, you may want to join a guided tour*.
-Before organising your snorkelling trip, you may be interested in these important tips about snorkel gear.
+Before organising your snorkelling trip, you may be interested in these tips about snorkel gear.